 Issues Significant Impact Significant with Mitigation Incorporated Significant Impact VII.
 GEOLOGY AND SOILS - Would the project: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
-Rupture of a known earthquake fault, as delineated on the most recent Alquist-
+Rupture of a known earthquake fault, as delineated on the most recent Alquistloss, injury, or death involving:

-Potentially Less than Less than No.
+Potentially Less than Less than No